-The development planning process adopted by the Kingdom provides a framework for studying, analysing and evaluating all factors affecting the living conditions.
-Furthermore, the Eighth Development Plan is a cogent program for economic and social development, giving high priority to issues relevant to poverty reduction, such as unemployment, balanced development, and provision of social services and care.
-The plan would, therefore, enhance efficiency of policies and improve the conditions for attaining standard-of-living objectives in general and poverty reduction in particular.
+The development planning process adopted by the Kingdom provides a framework for studying, analysing and evaluating all factors affecting the living conditions of the population.
+Furthermore, the Eighth Development Plan is a comprehensive program for economic and social development, giving high priority to issues relevant to poverty reduction, such as unemployment, balanced development, and provision of social services and care.
+The plan would, therefore, enhance effectiveness of policies and improve the chances of attaining the stated objectives related to improvement of the standard of living in general and poverty reduction in particular.

-Moreover, availability of financial resources enables the Kingdom to act quickly and decisively to alleviate poverty through social security measures, giving more time to lasting, radical solutions to come to fruition.
+Moreover, the ready availability of financial resources enables the Kingdom to act quickly and decisively to alleviate poverty through social security measures while awaiting the more radical and lasting solutions which need a long time to come to fruition.